 Tell me about your books!
 And how do I get a signed copy?

-I’ve written three books.
+I’ve written five books.
 The first is Reading People: How Seeing the World Through the Lens of Personality Changes Everything, and it’s for any reader who wants to explore just what it is that makes you uniquely YOU—and why that matters.
 The second is my book for book lovers, a pretty little hardcover called I’d Rather Be Reading: The Delights and Dilemmas of the Reading Life.
-The third is coming in March 2020 and is called Don’t Overthink It: Make Easier Decisions, Stop Second-Guessing, and Bring More Joy to Your Life.
-I promise to tell you all about it in the months to come.
+The third is called Don’t Overthink It: Make Easier Decisions, Stop Second-Guessing, and Bring More Joy to Your Life.

-You can order a signed—and even personalized—copy from my local indie, Carmichael’s Bookstore.
+You can order a signed—and even personalized—copy of any of my books from my local indie, Carmichael’s Bookstore.
 Order online or even ring them up at 502-896-6950.
 Just tell them you’d like a signed copy, or put “signed copy” in the order comments, along with the name you’d like it inscribed to, and any other personal message you’d like me to write.